 Dudhsagar Falls – We were there in August in monsoon in 2013.
 We thoroughly enjoyed it.
-The falls is at its best in monsoon.
-Go now.
-(Incidentally this is the same waterfalls shown in Shah Rukh Khan’s blockbuster – Chennai Express)
+The falls are at their best in monsoon.
+(Incidentally, this is the same waterfalls shown in Shah Rukh Khan’s blockbuster – Chennai Express)

 Latest Update – The Dudhsagar Falls railway track trekking is banned by Railway Police till further notice.